Scarsdale High School

-Scarsdale High School (SHS) is a public high school in Scarsdale, New York, United States, a coterminous town and village in Westchester County, New York.
+Scarsdale High School (SHS) is a four-year public high school in Scarsdale, New York, United States, a coterminous town and village in Westchester County, New York.
 It is a part of the Scarsdale Union Free School District.

 The school was founded in 1917.
-In its first selection process, the United States Department of Education named Scarsdale High School as "one of the 144 exemplary schools to which others may look for patterns of success."
-According to a study done for U.S. News & World Report, Scarsdale High School is in the nation's top 100 for math and science.
-In 1983 the school was awarded the National Blue Ribbon Award.

 From the graduating class of 2017, 98% continued their education with college programs, and 97% entered four-year national and international colleges and universities.
-Thirteen students in the class of 2017 (3%) were named National Merit Scholarship Semifinalists, and 27 (7%) students received National Merit Letters of commendation.
+Twenty-four students in the class of 2024 (7%) were named National Merit Scholarship Semifinalists, and 42 (12%) students received National Merit Letters of commendation.
 Between 2007 and 2009, Scarsdale High School made a transition from Advanced Placement (AP) to Advanced Topics (AT) courses.

-In the 2017–18 school year, SHS had a professional staff of 156 with a median teaching experience of 19 years.
-99% of the faculty held a master's degree, 81% had 30 credits or more beyond a master's, and 4% had doctorate degrees.
-The student faculty ratio is 11.66 to 1, and its teachers have one of the highest paying salaries in the country: 44% had a base-salary of over $100,000 in 2005.
+In the 2023–24 school year, SHS had a professional staff of 162 with a median teaching experience of 10 years.
+100% of the faculty held a master's degree, 85% had 30 credits or more beyond a master's, and 7% had doctorate degrees.

-The school is 14.7% Asian, 1.4% Black, 7.8% Hispanic, 68.4% White and 5.7% other.
+The school is 22.3% Asian, 0.8% Black, 7.6% Hispanic, 63.0% White and 6.2% other.